strixeyecom/strixeyecom.github.io/docs/in-depth_dashboard/suspects.md

 # Suspects

 Our goal is to detect a Suspect from its behavior, even if it uses VPN, changes browser, changes IP, or uses Tor.

-You can see the details of the Suspect on the Suspect page.
+You can see the all Suspects on [Suspects](https://dashboard.strixeye.com/suspects) page.

-## Index Page

-[Suspects](https://dashboard.strixeye.com/suspects) page lists all detected suspects.

 ![agent name and agent domains](../assets/images/suspects.png)